 Before starting your job search, take time to identify your existing skills—you may have more relevant experience than you think.
+You can also explore trusted career research tools like the U.S. Bureau of Labor Statistics Occupational Outlook Handbook and CareerOneStop Explore Careers to compare job duties, pay, training, and skills.

 1. Administrative Jobs

 Administrative roles involve tasks such as scheduling, managing emails, booking travel, and organizing files.
 Strong communication and organization skills are often more important than formal experience.
+If you are applying for admin or assistant roles, make sure your resume clearly shows reliability, organization, and basic computer skills.

 2. Appointment Setting